 If WordPress is your content management system (CMS) of choice, you shouldn’t hesitate to install the All in One SEO Pack plugin.

-A big part of your online marketing strategy should be based around search engine optimisation (SEO) and this tool will ensure that you always make good decisions regarding your content and its appeal to search engines.
+A big part of your online marketing strategy should be based around search engine optimization (SEO) and this tool will ensure that you always make good decisions regarding your content and its appeal to search engines.

 Some of the top features of the plugin include: